-There are currently 4,500 people employed across the sector locally, and growing high technology and space-linked businesses based here, such as those located at Pioneer Park.
+There are a growing number of high-technology and spacelinked businesses based here, such as those located at Pioneer Park.

-The Space Research Centre at the University of Leicester offers specialist skills and equipment for space missions and new instrument testing.
+The Space Research Centre at the University of Leicester offers years of specialist skills and equipment for space missions and new instrument testing.
 Every year since 1967 has seen a Leicester-built instrument operating in space.

-Space Park Leicester will be a world-leading hub for space and space-enabled industry, and to translate space research and Earth Observation (EO) data into commercial services, with the first building due to open in Spring 2021.
-Space engineers, scientists and entrepreneurs of the future will be trained on site; 2,500 jobs will be created there.
+↑ Space Park Leicester is a world-leading hub for space and space-enabled industry, and to translate space research and Earth Observation (EO) data into commercial services, plus research into Artificial Intelligence and robot-assisted satellite production.Space engineers, scientists and entrepreneurs of the future will be trained on site; 2,500 jobs will be created there.

-The University of Leicester's new Manufacturing, Engineering, Technology and Earth Observation Research Centre (METEOR), based at Space Park, has received nearly £14 million in funding through Research England.
+The University of Leicester's new Manufacturing, Engineering, Technology and Earth Observation Research Centre (METEOR), has received nearly £14 million in funding through Research England bringing more investment locally into space and Earth observation.